 To illustrate, we’re going to use a sample dataset as an example.
 For instance, the following dataset represents the ID, Product, and Images of the products.

-2 Methods to Lock Image in Excel Cell
+How to Lock Image in Excel Cell: 2 Methods

 1. Lock Image in Cell with Excel Format Picture Feature